pepopowitz/stevenhicks.me/blog/2021/02/dedicate-time-and-schedule-it.md

 With my writing hour, my goal is smaller — work on a blog article.
 Even if I don't know what the article is about yet, I know where to start...

-And I'll tell you all about that in Rule 4.
+And I'll tell you all about that later, in Rule 4.